rossanoventurini/CompetitiveProgramming/README.md

 Rank, Google Code Jam, ...
 * successful interview with a big company

-For full marks in the "Homeworks" part of the exam you must solve all the problems.
-I'll check your solutions by reading the code and their descriptions and by submitting them to the problems' sites.
-I should be able to submit any solution without any change.
-**A solution that doesn't pass the tests (for any reason) will be considered wrong!**
+Implementing solutions for the problems of each lecture is strongly recommended to improve your problem solving skill, to practice with C++, and toprepere yourself for the written exam.

-Please create a [github](http://github.com) repository to collect all your solutions and their descriptions.
+I recommend you to create a [github](http://github.com) repository to collect all your solutions and their descriptions.
 The repository can be either private or public.
 In both cases I should be able to access it.
 Please send me a link to your repository and keep the repository updated.
 I should be able to monitor your progresses.

-The quality of your code will be evaluated.
-As your style will improve a lot with practice, I'll evaluate only the quality of the last submitted solutions.

 ### Upcoming Exams